 - Myiasis is the medical term for infection by fly larvae (larvae sounds slightly nicer than maggot).
 There are many different species of fly, including the botfly.

 The botfly is found throughout the Americas (Western Hemisphere) and occurs in cats who live in rural settings.
 Infection generally occurs in late summer to early autumn (fall), although that time frame can be longer in warmer climates.
 It affects young to middle cats most often.
-This is doubt due to their propensity to roam further than older cats.
+This is no doubt due to their propensity to roam further than older cats.

 The adult botfly is the size of a bumblebee and lays between 5-15 eggs near the openings of burrows and on vegetation.